 Undergraduate portfolio preparation

-If you’re applying for a Cambridge School of Art course that requires a portfolio (Fashion Design, Fine Art, Graphic Design, Illustration, Interior Design or Photography) you’ll find all the information you need below.
+If you’re applying for a Cambridge School of Art course that requires a portfolio (Fashion Design, Fine Art, Graphic Design, Illustration, or Interior Design) you’ll find all the information you need below.

 What do we look for in an undergraduate portfolio?